Infusion Experience

 (satralizumab-mwge)

-Mechanism of action CD19+ B-cell depletion Complement inhibition (anti-C5) Anti-IL-6R
+Presumed mechanism of action CD19+ B-cell depletion Anti-IL-6R C5 inhibitor C5 inhibitor

 Maintenance dose Every 6 months